Fact Sheets And Publications

 Raising the pH of Acidic Soils

-Have your soil tested by a reputable soil testing laboratory before applying any liming materials to prevent under or over-liming.
-We do not recommend using home testing kits that are available to consumers at many garden centers because they tend to be unreliable.
+Have your soil tested by a reputable soil testing laboratory before applying any liming materials to prevent under- or over-liming.
+We recommend against using home testing kits that are available to consumers at many garden centers because they tend to be unreliable.
 If a soil pH test indicates that your soil is acidic, a reputable laboratory will also run a lime requirement test before providing a liming rate recommendation.
 The lime requirement test measures your soil's natural ability to resist (buffer) changes in pH.
 This test is part of the standard landscape and garden soil test offered by the UD Soil Testing Program.
 Results of this test will indicate the amount of agricultural limestone you should apply to a specific area to reach a target pH.
 The lime requirement test is not available in home soil testing kits and therefore, these kits do not provide appropriate lime recommendations.

 A liming material like calcium carbonate (calcitic or “Hi-Cal” lime) or dolomite (dolomitic or “Hi-Mag” lime) is used to raise the pH of acidic soils.
 In certain situations, it may be beneficial to choose liming materials to allow adjustment of soil Mg or Ca levels.
 Dolomite has the added benefit of supplying Mg.